Effies 2019: NZ's most effective marketing of the year revealed

 FCB's haul saw the agency nudge just ahead of DDB to win the big agency award of the night.

 The team at DDB will not, however, be complaining about their night, having picked up golds in both the Short-Term Success and Charity categories.
+These were won for their clients Kiwirail and Pet Refuge, respectively.

 The coveted 'Hardest Challenge' award went to Clemenger BBDO for NZTA's 'Belted Survivors' campaign, which showed graphic pictures of the injuries suffered by people who were involved in car accidents.